“Officials called it a reservation, but to the conquered and exiled Navajos, it was a wretched prison camp.”

 – David Roberts, Smithsonian Magazine

 The Long Walk of the Navajo, also called the Long Walk to Bosque Redondo, was an Indian removal effort of the United States government in 1863 and 1864.
 Early relations between Anglo-American settlers of New Mexico were relatively peaceful, but, the peace began to disintegrate following the killing of a respected Navajo leader by the name of Narbona in 1849.
-By the 1850s, the U.S. government had begun establishing forts in Navajo territory, namely Fort Defiance (near present-day Window Rock, Arizona) and Fort Wingate, in northeast New Mexico.
+By the 1850s, the U.S. government had begun establishing forts in Navajo territory, namely Fort Defiance, Arizona and Fort Wingate, in northeast New Mexico.
 Further, the Bonneville Treaty of 1858 reduced the extent of land, and the relatively pro-Navajo local U.S. Army leader and Indian agent was reassigned to West Point.